 COVID-19 (Novel Coronavirus)

-Updated April 22, 2021: In order to preserve system capacity to deal effectively with COVID-19, CMOH Directive #2 has been updated and requires all non-emergent and non-urgent surgeries and procedures to cease, with the exception of surgeries and procedures performed in pediatric specialty hospitals.
+Updated April 22, 2021: In order to preserve system capacity to deal effectively with COVID-19, CMOH Directive #2 has been updated and requires all non-emergent and non-urgent surgeries and procedures to cease.
+The MOH has also developed this Q & A document to answer questions about these recent directive changes.

 COVID-19 Pandemic Clinical Practice Directive